SQF Edition 9 was published and launched during the SQFI Conference from October 27 to 29, 2020. Implementation is slated for May 2021.

 - The audit scoring system has also been revised.
 Major non-conformities identified during the certification or recertification audit will now cost the site 5 points instead of 10 points.
 This change will encourage SQF auditors to raise major non-conformities and will provide SQFI and SQF professionals with more insight regarding the categorization of audit findings.

 These changes should force sites to make a commitment to food safety and be well prepared for the certification audit.
-While these changes render the code more robust and difficult to implement for small and very small sites, SQFI has deleted from the standard the “continuous improvement” requirement which should render the transition to Edition 9 slightly easier.
+These changes render the code more robust but also more difficult to implement for small and very small sites.

 More detailed SQF Code Requirements